markwmuller/PregnancyWidget/README.md

 This open source widget gives you some quick relevant info at a glance.
 I made it when I found out my wife was pregnant, and it was a way to turn my panic into semi-productivity.

-Enter the due date, and the widget calculates some basic statistics (progress, wheight and length, remaining likelihood of miscarriage (early on) and likelikhood of spontaneous birth soon (later on).
+Enter the due date, and the widget calculates some basic statistics (progress, weight and length, remaining likelihood of miscarriage (early on) and likelihood of spontaneous birth soon (later on)).

 Privacy notice: No information ever leaves your device.